21Kgold/holbertonschool-web_react/react_intro/README.md

 Time:        47.416 s
 ```

-* Intall and  then configure Enzyme to use the adapter you’ve installed in your setup file.
+* Intall enzyme.
 ```
 /dashboard$ npm i --save-dev enzyme enzyme-adapter-react-16 /dashboard$ npm i --save-dev enzyme-to-json
 ```
+*  Configure the setup file to use the adapter you’ve installed for Enzyme.
-* update your Jest configuration to automatically use enzyme-to-json serializer, by adding "snapshotSerializers": ["enzyme-to-json/serializer"] to your Jest configuration in your package.json.
+* Update your Jest configuration to automatically use enzyme-to-json serializer, by adding "snapshotSerializers": ["enzyme-to-json/serializer"] to your Jest configuration in your package.json.

-Shallow rendering is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.
+Shallow rendering (from Enzyme) is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.

 * Test that App renders without crashing
   - verify that App renders a div with the class App-header